 It is possible to carry out exposure mapping across the microenvironment and make that data accessible to people.
 Thus, they provide a complete picture of what’s happening in the air around us.

-The data can be visualized by a number of mobile and web-based applications and is readily available for use by citizens.
+The data can be visualized by a number of mobiles and web-based applications and is readily available for use by citizens.
 Online air monitors enable access and quick treatment of data for presenting it publicly via different media.

-Many of these sensors do not require specialized knowledge, which encourages public participation in the process.
+Many of these sensors do not require specialised knowledge, which encourages public participation in the process.
 This has given birth to community-based monitoring, which is driven by local information needs and community values.
 The low-cost air quality monitors also allow opportunistic sensing by data acquired for one purpose to be used for other purposes as well.

 Public health challenges and risk assessment requires more refined and varied monitoring approaches to reduce exposures and risks.
 Hence, authorities need to stringent pollution control measures.
 This can be achieved by widespread air monitoring at the microscale, which is only possible through compact, highly scalable CAAQMS.

-Currently, there are no set government regulations for low-cost CAAQMS as they are still subjective to interference by ambient conditions.
+Currently, there are no set government regulations for low-cost CAAQMS as they are still subject to interference by ambient conditions.
 But looking at the huge success and rising demand for these low-cost air quality monitors, governments across the globe have started considering to include these sensors under the Air Regulations.
 Currently, guidelines are underway for air quality sensor technology standards in the European Union, the United States, and China.
 In India, The government has assigned the Council of Scientific & Industrial Research (CSIR)-National Physical Laboratory (NPL) to come up with guidelines to certify air quality monitoring instruments.
 CSIR-NPL will be the national verification agency for the purpose and they shall develop the necessary infrastructure, management system.